 - To ensure students are not disadvantaged, any students using te reo Māori for an assessed piece of work are expected to be proficient in the use of the language and are expected to be able to develop ideas and express themselves clearly in te reo Māori.
-A student's proficiency in the use of te reo Māori may be assessed by a designated staff member appointed by Kā Waimaero | Office of Treaty Partnership. - A translation of an assessment may be required where it may not be possible for a marker to mark an assessment presented in te reo Māori due to a lack of time and/or knowledge of the discipline being assessed.
-Where possible, work submitted in te reo Māori will be marked by a marker who is competent in te reo Māori and has an understanding of the discipline being assessed. - Markers and/or translators will be appointed by Kā Waimaero | Office of Treaty Partnership, in consultation with the Head of School Aotahi acting for the Academic Administration Committee, and in consultation with the Course Coordinator.
-Markers and/or translators may or may not be members of the University staff, must be proficient in the reo Māori, and should be proficient in the discipline under examination. - Central University funds will bear any reasonable costs incurred in having work assessed//translated.
+A student's proficiency in the use of the Māori language may be assessed by a designated staff member appointed by UC Māori. - A translation of an assessment may be required where it may not be possible for a marker to mark an assessment presented in te reo Māori due to a lack of time and/or knowledge of the discipline being assessed.
+Where possible, work submitted in te reo Māori will be marked by a marker who is competent in te reo Māori and has an understanding of the discipline being assessed. - Markers and/or translators will be appointed by UC Māori, in consultation with the Tumuaki Kura | Head of School for Aotahi - School of Māori and Indigenous Studies acting for the Academic Administration Committee, and in consultation with the Course Coordinator.
+Markers and/or translators may or may not be members of the University staff, must be proficient in te reo Māori, and should be proficient in the discipline under examination. - Central University funds will bear any reasonable costs incurred in having work assessed/translated.